kibook/s1kd-tools/tools/s1kd-newdm/README.md

 -   General sea vehicles

 When creating a BREX data module, this SNS will be included as the SNS rules of the new data module.
-The "`maintainedSns`" 'defaults' file key can be used to set one of the above SNS as the default.
+The "`maintainedSns`" `.defaults` file key can be used to set one of the above SNS as the default.

 -m &lt;remarks&gt;
 Set remarks for the new data module.

 -N
 Omit issue/inwork numbers from filename.
-The "`omitIssueInfo`" 'defaults' file key can also be set to control this option.
+The "`omitIssueInfo`" `.defaults` file key can also be set to control this option.

 -n &lt;issue&gt;
 The issue number of the new data module.